sammieboy97/sammieboy97.github.io/_posts/2020-11-18-simple-factory-pattern.md

 <h4> -> Concrete Product implementation </h4>
   The Concrete classes implementing the Product interface.
 There are the classes which are needed to be instantiated from the factory.
 <h4> -> Simple Factory class </h4>
-  The main responsibility of this class is to get the args and depending on it, create the needed the product and return to the calling method.
+  The main responsibility of this class is to get the args and depending on it, create the requested product and return it.

 ---